 The Forbes Prize Lecture has been delivered at every IIC Congress since the Rome Congress in 1961.
 It is delivered by a person who has made an outstanding contribution to the field of conservation; the first Forbes Prize lecture was given by Harold Plenderleith.

-The HP Image Permanence Award, sponsored by the Hewlett-Packard Company and given with participation of IIC, recognised outstanding contributions that advanced the longevity of photographic and fine art images created via modern digital methods.
+The HP Image Permanence Award, now no longer awarded, was sponsored by the Hewlett-Packard Company and given with participation of IIC to recognise outstanding contributions that advanced the longevity of photographic and fine art images created via modern digital methods.
+The latest award was made in 2013.

 The Brommelle Memorial Fund was established in 1990 in memory of Norman Brommelle, who was Secretary-General of IIC between 1958 and 1988.
 The fund is used to provide assistance for students of conservation who are IIC members and wish to attend the Institute's international Congresses.